Florida Nursing Home Abuse Attorney

 If you have a loved one in a nursing home, it is important for you to know about your rights regarding nursing home abuse.
 A nursing home can be held legally responsible for their residents and can face legal ramifications if abuse and neglect occurs in their facility.
 Here are some of the legal issues to be familiar with.

 - Negligent Hiring—A nursing home is required to maintain a properly qualified and trained staff.
 If they fail to do so, they can be found negligent.
 The same is true if they hire employees without conducting proper background checks.
 If an employee is hired despite having a known history of abuse, the nursing home is negligent.
+Take the help our our nursing home abuse attorney in your case.

 - Understaffing—A nursing home should maintain a minimum number of staff members in order to properly care for the residents.
 If they fail to do this, it can leave the residents vulnerable due to neglect and improper care.
 In addition, low staff-to-resident ratios can cause stress in employees which can lead to abuse.
 An average staff is usually around 1 staff member for every 1.64 residents.